 Current Liability Accounts (due in less than one year):

 - Accounts payable.
-Invoiced liabilities due to suppliers.
+Invoiced liabilities payable to suppliers.

 - Accrued liabilities.
 Liabilities that have not yet been invoiced by a supplier, but which are owed as of the balance sheet date.

 - Accrued wages.
-Compensation earned but not yet paid as of the balance sheet date.
+Compensation earned but not yet paid to employees as of the balance sheet date.

 - Current portion of debt payable.
 Any portion of long-term debt that is due for payment within one year.